What is Model Context Protocol (MCP)? A Guide for Product Managers

 For Product Managers, MCP isn't just another technical acronym.
 It's a way to ship AI features faster, reduce integration debt, and avoid security pitfalls that make LLMs risky in production.

-This guide explains what MCP is, how it compares to traditional API routes, and why it matters for your roadmap—and we'll also show how Unified.to's hosted MCP server puts these ideas into practice with 20k+ real-time tools across 330+ integrations.
+This guide explains what MCP is, how it compares to traditional API routes, and why it matters for your roadmap—and we'll also show how Unified.to's hosted MCP server puts these ideas into practice as the largest MCP tool catalog available: 22,566 real-time tools across 460+ integrations, with the production primitives (scoped permissions, PII masking, regional hosting, and audit logs) built in.

 Why APIs Alone Aren't Enough for AI Agents